 FIRST® incorporates a Progression of Programs that is designed to encourage students to participate in STEM throughout their school years.
 The different programs are as follows: Jr.FLL® (Junior FIRST® LEGO® League), FLL (FIRST® LEGO® League), FTC (FIRST® Tech Challenge), and FRC (FIRST® Robotics Competition).
 Students can participate in these programs from the ages of 6-18, and develop an affinity to STEM while helping them gain self-confidence and develop skills to help them in the future.

-"Destination: Deep Space Presented By The Boeing Company centers around an outer space theme involving two alliances consisting of three teams each competing to place poly-carbonate hatch covers and orange rubber balls or 'cargo' on rockets and cargo ships before returning to their HAB platform to climb at the end of the match."
+The game involves two alliances of three teams each competing to place hatch covers and rubber balls or “cargo” on rockets and cargo ships before returning to their hab platform to climb at the end of the match.

 The game has a retro 8-bit theme and teams are required to place milk crates, or "power cubes", on large balancing scales to tip the scale and gain ownership

 Two adventure clubs from an era in which technology relied on steam power prepare their airships for the ultimate long distance race.